leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 </kbd>

-## Upload Connection Points, Data Flows, Workflows:
+## 2.Upload Connection Points, Data Flows, Workflows:

 - Upload ION components are used to import the Connection Points, Data Flows, Workflows to ION from admin portal.
 - Navigate to Leanswift -> eConnect-base -> Upload ION components.